 Spring Valley High School, Columbia, SC

-If you studied a trade after high school, you can list it on top of your high school education as long as it’s related to your target job.
+If you studied a trade after high school, list it on top of your high school education as long as it’s related to your target job.

 Here's an example:

 2. Undergraduate Degree

 Below are different ways to list college education on your resume.

 You can also write the degree type in full instead of abbreviating it:

 If you’re still at school, just put “in progress” beside the course you’re taking.

 “BS in Mathematics in Progress